-11.5.
-Indemnification: To the fullest extent permitted by law, the School shall indemnify, defend, and hold harmless the State Board, State, agencies of the State, and all officials, agents, and employees of the State, from and against all claims for injuries or death arising out of or resulting from the performance of the contract by the Schools' agents, employees, representatives, or contractors.
-The School's obligation to indemnify, defend, and hold harmless includes any claim by the School's agents, employees, representatives, or any contractor or its employees.
-The School expressly agrees to indemnify, defend, and hold harmless the State

-Board and State for any claim arising out of or incident to the School's or any contractor's performance or failure to perform obligations under the contract.
-The obligation of indemnification includes all attorney fees, costs, and expenses incurred by the State Board and/or State in defense of any suits, actions, grievances, charges, and/or proceedings.
+To the fullest extent permitted by law, the State Board shall indemnify, defend and hold harmless the School, its Governing Board, and all officials, agents and employees of the School, from and against all claims for injuries or death arising out of or resulting from the performance of the contract by the State Board, Its agents, employees, representatives, or contractors.
+The State Board's obligation to indemnify, defend, and hold harmless includes any claim by State Board's agents, employees, representatives, or any contractor School and its Governing Board for any claim arising out of or incident to State Board's or any contractor's performance or failure to perform obligations under the contract.
+The obligation of indemnification includes all attorney fees, costs, and expenses incurred by the School and/or it Governing Board in defense of any suits, actions, grievances, charges and/or proceedings.
 This obligation shall survive the term of this contract.

-11.6.
-Disclaimer of Liability: The parties expressly acknowledge that the Charter School is not operating as the agent, or under the direction and control, of the State Board except as required by law or this charter and that the State Board assumes no liability for any loss or injury resulting from (1) the acts and omissions of the Charter School, its directors, trustees, agents, subcontractors or employees; (2) the use and occupancy of the building or buildings occupied by the Charter School, or any matter in connection with the condition of such building or buildings; or (3) any debt or contractual obligation incurred by the Charter School.
+10.6.
+Disclaimer of Liability: The parties expressly acknowledge that the Charter School is not operating as the agent, or under the direction and control, of the State Board except as required by law or this Contract, and that the State Board assumes no liability for any loss or injury resulting from: (1) the acts and omissions of the Charter School, its directors, trustees, agents, subcontractors or employees; (2) the use and occupancy of the building or buildings occupied by the Charter School, or any matter in connection with the condition of such building or buildings; or (3) any debt or contractual obligation incurred by the Charter School.
 The Charter School acknowledges that it is without authority to, and will not, extend the faith and credit of the State Board to any third party.